Tar remover poisoning

 - Methane chloride

-Various tar removal products
+Various tar removal products contain these compounds.

 - Breathing difficulty